Sitecore/Sitecore.Pathfinder/README.md

 Short term

-* Exclude images from uploading
+* Exclude specified images from uploading
 * Use Sitecore renderings in Html Templates
+* Fix bugs and do enhancements

 Medium term

 * More starter kits
 * More documentation
+* Support for Sitecore Habitat
+* Support for Visual Studio Online

 Long term